Anastas Mikoyan: United States

-Khrushchev's liberalization of hard-line policies led to an improvement in relations between the Soviet Union and the United States during the late 1950s.
+Khrushchev's liberalization of hardline policies led to an improvement in relations between the Soviet Union and the United States during the late 1950s.
 As Khrushchev's primary emissary, Mikoyan visited the United States several times.
 Despite the volatility of the Cold War between the two superpowers, many Americans received Mikoyan amiably, including Minnesota Democrat Hubert Humphrey, who characterized him as someone who showed a "flexibility of attitude" and New York governor Averell Harriman, who described him as a "less rigid" Soviet politician.

 During November 1958 Khrushchev made an unsuccessful attempt to turn all of Berlin into an independent, demilitarized "free city", giving the United States, Great Britain, and France a six-month ultimatum to withdraw their troops from the sectors they still occupied in West Berlin, or he would transfer control of Western access rights to the East Germans.
 Mikoyan disapproved of Khrushchev's actions, claiming they violated "Party principle."
 Khrushchev had proposed the ultimatum to the West before discussing it with the Central Committee.
-Ruud van Djik, a historian, believed Mikoyan was angry because Khrushchev didn't consult him about the proposal.
+Ruud van Dijk, a historian, believed Mikoyan was angry because Khrushchev did not consult him about the proposal.
 When asked by Khrushchev to ease tension with the United States, Mikoyan responded, "You started it, so you go!"

-However, Mikoyan eventually left for Washington DC, which was the first time a senior governing member of the USSR's Council of Ministers visited the United States on a diplomatic mission to its leadership.
+However, Mikoyan eventually left for Washington, D.C., which was the first time a senior governing member of the USSR's Council of Ministers visited the United States on a diplomatic mission to its leadership.
 Furthermore, Mikoyan approached the mission with unprecedented informality, beginning with phrasing his visa request to US Embassy as "a fortnight's holiday" to visit his friend, Mikhail Menshikov, the then Soviet Ambassador to the United States.
 While the White House was taken off guard by this seemingly impromptu diplomatic mission, Mikoyan was invited to speak to numerous elite American organizations such as the Council on Foreign Relations and the Detroit Club in which he professed his hopes for the USSR to have a more peaceful relationship with the US.
 While in Cleveland, Mikoyan gifted a troika to industrialist Cyrus Eaton and admired the city's Terminal Tower, which reminded him of the tower at Moscow State University.